BlueCross BlueShield of Tennessee/Health Equity administers Flexible Spending Accounts for health and dependent care expenses.

 Flexible Spending Account (FSA) debit cards

-Enjoy fast, easy access to your saved pre-tax FSA dollars, which are automatically drawn from your account as purchases are made.
-The card will look like a MasterCard but may only be used for eligible items.
+Enjoy fast, easy access to your saved pre-tax Health Care FSA dollars, which are automatically drawn from your account as purchases are made.
+The card will look like a VISA but may only be used for eligible items.
 You must still save receipts; however, you won’t have to submit forms and wait for a reimbursement check.
-Click here for a listing of eligible expenses.

 |Health Care Spending Account||Dependent Care Spending Account|